 Without a doubt:

-The 85mm f/1.8 is one of the must-haves for portrait shots, for beginner and advanced photographers alike.
+The 85mm f/1.8 is the best prime lens for crop sensor portrait shots, for beginner and advanced photographers alike.

 5. Canon EF 50mm f/1.8 STM